Polygamy: Incidence

 Polygyny, the practice wherein a man has more than one wife at the same time, is by far the most common form of polygamy.
 Many Muslim-majority countries and some countries with sizable Muslim minorities accept polygyny to varying extents both legally and culturally.
 In several countries, such as India, the law only recognizes polygamous marriages for the Muslim population.
 Islamic law or sharia is a religious law forming part of the Islamic tradition which allows polygyny.
 It is derived from the religious precepts of Islam, particularly the Quran and the hadith.
-In Arabic, the term sharīʿah refers to God's (Arabic: الله Allāh) immutable divine law and is contrasted with fiqh, which refers to its human scholarly interpretations.
+In Arabic, the term šarīʿah refers to God's (Arabic: الله Allāh) immutable divine law and is contrasted with fiqh, which refers to its human scholarly interpretations.

 Polygyny is more widespread in Africa than on any other continent, especially in West Africa, and some scholars see the slave trade's impact on the male-to-female sex ratio as a key factor in the emergence and fortification of polygynous practices in regions of Africa.
 In the region of sub-Saharan Africa, polygyny is common and deeply rooted in the culture, with 11% of the population of sub-Saharan Africa living in such marriages (25% of the Muslim population and 3% of the Christian population, as of 2019).
 According to Pew, polygamy is widespread in a cluster of countries in West and Central Africa, including Burkina Faso, (36%), Mali (34%) and Nigeria (28%).